 WHAT USENET IS?

 Usenet is the set of people who exchange articles tagged with one or more universally-recognized labels, called “newsgroups” (or “groups” for short).
 There is often confusion about the precise set of newsgroups that constitute Usenet; one commonly accepted definition is that it consists of newsgroups listed in the periodic “List of Active Newsgroups” postings which appear regularly in news.lists.misc and other newsgroups.
 A broader definition of Usenet would include the newsgroups listed in the article “Alternative Newsgroup Hierarchies” (frequently posted to news.lists.misc).

 An even broader definition includes even newsgroups that are restricted to specific geographic regions or organizations.
-Each UsenetProvider site makes its own decisions about the set of groups available to its users; this set differs from site to site.
+Each UsenetProvider site about the set of groups available to its users; this set differs from site to site.
 (Note that the correct term is “newsgroups”; they are not called areas, bases, boards, bboards, conferences, round tables, SIGs, echoes, rooms or usergroups!
 Nor, as noted above, are they part of the Internet, though they may reach your site over it.
 Furthermore, the people who run the news systems are called news administrators, not sysops.
 If you want to be understood, be accurate.)Check out Our Best Usenet Providers